hmrc/digital-engagement-platform-audit/README.md

 }
 ```

-## Notes
+## Testing Notes

+* When running locally, you must have MongoDB installed and running for all tests to pass successfully.

-If testing the service locally, you must be on the HMRC VPN to receive responses from the Nuance API.
+* If testing local changes to the service, you must be on the HMRC VPN to receive responses from the Nuance API.

 ## License